Walt Mink: Caroline Records, 1992–93

-Loss and label troubles, 1993-96
+Loss and label troubles, 1993–96

 In October 1993, Waronker moved back to his hometown of Los Angeles.
 Soon John and Candice relocated to their hometown as well, arriving in New York City in February 1994.
 While John worked on writing songs, Joey began playing in L.A. with the as-yet-unknown singer Beck.
-By the late spring of that year, with the success of the album Mellow Gold keeping him busy as Beck's drummer, Joey decided to leave Walt Mink.
+By the late spring of that year, with the success of the album Mellow Gold keeping him busy as Beck's drummer, Joey left Walt Mink.

 The summer of 1994 was devoted to finding a new drummer for the band.
 John and Candice finally found one in the person of Orestes Morfin, formerly of the band Bitch Magnet.
 They quickly began rehearsing in preparation for a small fall tour, to be followed by the recording of their Columbia debut.

 On the last night of that tour the band arrived home to find that the plug had been pulled on their record, and they promptly asked to be released from their contract.
-The label obliged, and the band began working to find another record deal.
+The label obliged, and the band worked to find another record deal.
 Billig, who had left their management company that fall to become an executive at Atlantic Records, expressed interest, and in February of '95 the band signed a one-record deal with Atlantic.

-Recording of what was now to be their Atlantic debut began in April of that year at Dreamland Studios in Woodstock, New York, with John Agnello producing.
+Recording of what was now to be their Atlantic debut began in April of that year at Dreamland Recording Studios near Woodstock, New York, with John Agnello producing.
 The process continued through that spring and into the summer, and after mixing once in Chicago it was determined that the record needed to be mixed again, which it later was.

 El Producto was released in January 1996, and from the beginning there were ominous signs.
 On the first day of their first tour supporting the record, the band discovered that their A&R person had just been fired.
 In spite of an uplifting piece about the band in Billboard that day, in which it cheerfully asserted that after so many disappointments it seemed that Walt Mink was finally going to get a chance to be heard, the mood of the moment was one of deep uncertainty.

 The spring of '96 was to be the last significant period of touring for Walt Mink.
 February through May were spent both headlining and opening for bands like Tripping Daisy and Tracy Bonham.
 In June, Atlantic dropped the band, part of a great "purge" which saw the label drop nearly half its artist roster.

 The band's next album was mixed at Smart Studios in November 1996.
-About this time, Orestes decided to leave the band to pursue a degree in hydrology at the University of Arizona.
+About this time, Orestes left the band to pursue a degree in hydrology at the University of Arizona.